 According to the Person-Centered Planning Education Site, person-centered planning “involves the development of a ‘toolbox’ of methods and resources that enable people with disability labels to choose their own pathways to success; the planners simply help them to figure out where they want to go and how best to get there.”
 As such, person-centered planning is a marvelous tool for IEP teams to use during transition planning.
 Explore the resources below to learn more.

-Person-centered planning education site.
+Person-centered planning education website.

 Materials for Students